Cricket Australia: Finances

 CA reported cumulative financial losses since 2019.
-Despite record attendances and record revenue from sponsorship snd television rights, it reported a $11.3 million loss for 2024/25, leaving the organisation in debt.
+Despite record attendances and record revenue from sponsorship and television rights, it reported a $11.3 million loss for 2024/25, leaving the organisation in debt.
 Its management has been criticised for over-spending, especially on their own salaries, benefits and travel.

-In 2015, the organisation's revenue was A$380.9 million in the financial year ended 30 June, with a net surplus of $99 million largely attributed to the success of co-hosting the 2015 ICC Cricket World Cup.

 Competitions

 As well as responsibility for Australian international sides, Cricket Australia organises interstate cricket in Australia, including the premier competitions in each of the major forms of the game.
 These are the Sheffield Shield in first-class cricket (men's competition only), the One-Day Cup (men) and the Women's National Cricket League, which are the domestic one-day competitions, and the KFC Big Bash League and the Weber Women's Big Bash League, which are the domestic Twenty20 competitions (contested by franchises not state representative teams).

 Cricket Australia's current and former competitions: